OfficeDev/open-xml-docs/docs/spreadsheet/working-with-sheets.md

 ---
 # Working with sheets

-This topic discusses the Open XML SDK [Worksheet](/dotnet/api/documentformat.openxml.spreadsheet.worksheet), [Chartsheet](/dotnet/api/documentformat.openxml.spreadsheet.chartsheet), and [DialogSheet](/dotnet/api/documentformat.openxml.spreadsheet.dialogsheet) classes and how they relate to the Open XML File Format SpreadsheetML schema.
+This topic discusses the Open XML SDK <xref:DocumentFormat.OpenXml.Spreadsheet.Worksheet>, <xref:DocumentFormat.OpenXml.Spreadsheet.Chartsheet>, and <xref:DocumentFormat.OpenXml.Spreadsheet.DialogSheet> classes and how they relate to the Open XML File Format SpreadsheetML schema.
 For more information about the overall structure of the parts and elements that make up a SpreadsheetML document, see [Structure of a SpreadsheetML document](structure-of-a-spreadsheetml-document.md).